 If you develop any Covid-19 sessions whilst at the session ensure that the coach or team manger present is informed and avoid touching anything.
 Cough or sneeze into a tissue and put it in a bin, or if a tissue is not available, cough and sneeze into the crook of your elbow.
 You should notify us on firstname.lastname@example.org and follow the guidance on self-isolation and not return to activity until your period of self-isolation has been completed in accordance with UK Government guidelines.

 At the end of the session social distancing must be maintained.
 You should leave promptly at the end of the session and where possible change/shower at home rather than at the venue.

 At the end of each session we will be cleaning all balls and equipment.
 Please do play your part in helping with this on a rotation basis to help keep everyone safe.

-I understand that as part of attending the session I will provide my contact details to Coventry and Warwick Riga Volleyball Club (via the booking system or otherwise) and I consent to them holding the details and, if required, passing these to the third party venue hosting the session, the NHS or any other Government body as part of the NHS test and trace programme relating to Covid-19.
+By signing up to the session you understand that you will provide your contact details to Coventry and Warwick Riga Volleyball Club (via the booking system or otherwise) and you consent to them holding the details and, if required, passing these to the third party venue hosting the session, the NHS or any other Government body as part of the NHS test and trace programme relating to Covid-19.
 For the junior sessions that are booked on a block you are consenting to your details being passed on for Test and Trace relating to any session whether or not that session is attended (if you are contacted you can inform them whether or not you attended the specific session).

-Whilst we are only training spectators will not be permitted at sessions unless they are bringing a child to the session to participate.
-Parents or carers should remain socially distanced whilst attending.
+Whilst we are only training spectators will not be permitted at any outdoor or NVL sessions.

 If you have any questions or concerns about attending the session please do speak to your coach or team manager or any other member of the committee or email firstname.lastname@example.org.
 We want to keep everyone safe – please do look after each other.